-From time to time, students are photographed or videotaped for classroom and campus activities including oral language presentations, plays, Spelling Bee, Yearbook, newspapers, physical education, Videos, etc. Press releases are also made concerning these and other activities.
+From time to time, students are photographed or video taped for classroom and campus activities including oral language presentations, plays, Spelling Bee, Yearbook, newspaper, physical education, and Super Scholar.
+Press releases are also made concerning these and other activities.
 If you do not wish for photographs to be taken of your child or a press release made with your child's name, please put your request in writing annually to the teacher and the principal